malekoa/JavaFraction/README.md

 Fraction f2 = new Fraction(BigInteger.valueOf(1), BigInteger.valueOf(2));
 // construct a new fraction using Fractions -> "1/2"
 Fraction f3 = new Fraction(new Fraction(1, 1), new Fraction(2, 1));
+// construct a new fraction using BigDecimal -> "1/2"
+Fraction f4 = new Fraction("0.5");
 ```

 #### .multiply()